* * *

 From April 2009 to March 2013, I lived in Melbourne, Australia.
 I left Japan to become a Japanese language teacher but I found that it was not my passion, so I moved to a new field.
 The first place I lived was a room upstairs of a hairdressing salon in St. Kilda.
 I found a job at a takeaway sushi shop 5 minutes away from my place.
 I worked there so hard to make living and for a language school tuition because I needed to prepare for a university course.

 In 2010, my father past away at the age of 61.
 I went home and spent some time with him.
 He left us after a week I went back to Melbourne.
 The last words he said to me was "You can leave now.
 Fly back to Melbourne."
-I'm proud of him who would be always care for his family and show his love.
+I respect him who would be always care for his family and show his love.

 In 2011, I finished interpreting and translation course.
 People I met there gave me new perspectives and I had a really good time at school.